Prevention and combating gender-based and sexual violence and harassment

 -

-Do everything in its power to stop and punish any comments or behaviour involving sexist and/or sexual violence and harassment within the Festival.
+Do everything in its power to stop and punish any sexist and/or sexual violence or behaviour within the Festival.

 -